EL-BID/ramales/README.txt

 Plugin Builder Results

-Your plugin SanibidRamales was created in:
+Your plugin SanihubRamales was created in:
-    ./sanibid_ramales
+    ./sanihub_ramales

 Your QGIS plugin directory is located at:
     /home/martin/.local/share/QGIS/QGIS3/profiles/default/python/plugins